 There are a variety of sources of physical hazards in the production line.
 They can come from pests, machines, or the food handlers themselves.
 Detection of physical hazards is important as it can also attract or spread other types of hazards.
 Here are some common sources of physical hazards:

 - Production equipment, utensils.
 Especially for old equipment and utensils, chips of metal or plastics can come off and get mixed into the food during preparation.
 Physical hazards such as nails, screws, and broken glass can originate from machines in the production area or kitchen.
 This is also the case with packaging materials.

-Allergens are food safety hazards caused by proteins that the immune system of some individuals mistake as a dangerous foreign matter and cause dangerous reactions.
+Allergens are food safety hazards caused by proteins that the immune system of some individuals mistake as dangerous foreign matter and cause dangerous reactions.
 These proteins are natural parts of some foods.

 The early detection of allergens is a must for individuals.
-Because the results can be life-threatening, food businesses must be wary of the food they serve and properly communicate with consumers the potential allergens present.
+Because the results can be life-threatening, food businesses must be wary of the food they serve and properly communicate with consumers about the potential allergens present.

 - Tree nuts